specklesystems/speckle-docs/dev/base.md

 // Class definition with additional display properties public class Foo : Base {
 	[DetachProperty]
-	public List<Mesh> displayValue { get; set; } // polygonal Mesh objects (one Mesh per RenderMaterial), used to render elements, surfaces, or solid objects in our viewer
+	public List<Mesh> displayValue { get; set; } // Mesh objects that represent the geometry of this Base object, e.g. used to render surfaces, or solid objects in our viewer
 	// or
 	[DetachProperty]
 	public Polyline displayValue { get; set; } // a polyline used to render complex curve objects in our viewer